How to Teach Assertiveness to Children: 8 Key Characteristics & Practical Tips

 1. Self-Confidence

-A self-confident child trusts in their abilities and feels capable in various situations.
+A self-confident child believes in their abilities and feels capable in different situations.

-This can lead to low self-esteem and social anxiety, as they don’t feel heard or valued.
+This can lead to low self-esteem and social anxiety because they don’t feel heard or valued.

 Example: Arthur’s close friend is being bullied within their friendship circle.
-Instead of remaining passive, he can imagine how his friend feels and uses assertiveness skills to support him by speaking up to a teacher.
+Instead of staying quiet, he imagines how his friend feels and uses assertiveness skills to help him by speaking to a teacher.

 2. Honesty

-Assertive children and teens understand the importance of being truthful while also being kind and respectful.
+Assertive children and teens understand how important it is to be truthful while also being kind and respectful.

-This means they express their thoughts and feelings openly, without intentionally hurting others.
+This means they share their thoughts and feelings openly without intentionally hurting others.

-Honesty, when combined with respect, is a key trait of assertiveness, as it helps build trust in relationships.
+Honesty, combined with respect, is an essential part of assertiveness because it helps build trust in relationships.

-In the example below, you’ll also notice other important aspects of assertiveness, such as active listening and clear communication, working together with honesty to create positive interactions.
+In the example below, you’ll also notice other important parts of assertiveness, like active listening and clear communication, working together with honesty to create positive interactions.

 Example: Millie is upset because her friend took her phone without asking.
-Her assertive and honest response is: “I know you’ve forgotten your own phone, but I don’t like it when my things are taken without permission.
+Her assertive and honest response is: “I know you forgot your own phone, but I don’t like it when my things are taken without permission.
 Next time, please ask me first.”

 3. Strong Communication Skills

-A clear and assertive communication style can help a child to express their thoughts and feelings clearly.
+A clear and assertive communication style helps a child express their thoughts and feelings clearly.

-It’s easy for misunderstandings to escalate quickly, leading to resentment and other difficulties in relationships.
-One of the most important characteristics of assertiveness is being able to communicate clearly.
+It’s easy for misunderstandings to grow quickly, leading to hurt feelings and other problems in relationships.
+One of the most important parts of assertiveness is being able to communicate clearly.

-When children do this, the benefits are two-fold.
-They are more likely to be heard and understood and they are better equipped to deal with difficult situations calmly.
+When children do this, they get two benefits.
+They’re more likely to be heard and understood, and they’re better prepared to handle difficult situations calmly.

-As children grow, we want them to develop happy and healthy relationships with family, peers, teachers, coaches, and close friends.
+As children grow, we want them to build happy and healthy relationships with family, friends, teachers, coaches, and peers.

-Assertiveness plays a key role in this process.
-It not only helps children stand up for themselves but also teaches them to show respect for others’ thoughts and feelings.
+Assertiveness plays a big role in this process.
+It not only helps children stand up for themselves but also teaches them to show respect for other people’s thoughts and feelings.

-When children learn to balance assertiveness with respect, mutual respect becomes possible, leading to stronger relationships and more positive outcomes for everyone involved.
+When children learn to balance assertiveness with respect, mutual respect becomes possible.
+This leads to stronger relationships and more positive outcomes for everyone involved.

-Example: In art, Sarah listens to her friend’s suggestion to add more soft textures to their collaborative collage.
-Molly, in turn, appreciates Sarah’s idea to make the design more balanced which helps them both create a beautiful result through mutual respect.
+Example: In art class, Sarah listens to her friend’s suggestion to add more soft textures to their shared collage.
+Molly, in turn, appreciates Sarah’s idea to make the design more balanced, which helps them both create a beautiful result through mutual respect.

 5. Strong Emotional Intelligence & Control